Chinese Car Brands

 XinKai Logo

-The XinKai plant was built in 1984 and, until the 1990s, dealt mainly with military vehicles.
-In 1999, its owners, which included foreign investors and a Hong Kong firm, rebranded it.
-As a result, the company became known as XinKai (translated as “New Victory”), and a large number of civilian vehicles appeared in its lineup.
-By this time, it had acquired its own product line and received the status of a corporation.
+The XinKai plant was built in 1984 and, until the 1990s, mainly dealt with military vehicles.
+In 1999, its owners rebranded it, including foreign investors and a Hong Kong firm.
+As a result, the company became known as XinKai (translated as “New Victory”), and many civilian vehicles appeared in its lineup.
+By this time, it had acquired its product line and received the status of a corporation.

 Jinbei